brunjo/rowGrid.js/README.md

 # rowGrid.js
-**rowGrid.js is a small, lightweight (~650 bytes gzipped) jQuery plugin for placing items in rows.**
+**rowGrid.js is a small, lightweight (~700 bytes gzipped) jQuery plugin for placing items in rows.**

-The grid is similar to the result page of the Google Image Search, the Google+ images or the shutterstock result page.
+The grid similar to grids on Google Image Search, flickr, shutterstock and Google+ images.

 Features: